-The Warwick care team is made up of staff members who have gained experience from working within North Lakes Children's Services and other care organisations.
-A number of the care staff are from the local area of Carlisle and this has helped build positive relationships within the community both for the children and North Lakes Children Services as a whole.
-All care staff, also bring with them valuable life experiences, which is an asset and is key when working with children in order to understand and support them with their experiences.
+The aim of Morton Lea care team, will be to have staff members who have gained experience from working within North Lakes Children's Services and other care organisations.
+A number of the care staff are from the local area of Carlisle and this has helped build positive relationships within the community for the children and North Lakes Children Services as a whole.

+All care staff, also bring with them valuable life experiences, which is an asset and is key when working with children and children in order to understand and support them with their experiences.

-The current Care Teams at Warwick House are dedicated to their role in helping Children make positive choices in their lives and for their future(s), they work hard daily to enhance the lives of the children and do so in listening to and working with them as well as supporting, encouraging, nurturing and developing their own skills with the aim of assisting and supporting the young people.
+The current Care Teams at Morton Lea are dedicated to their role in helping Children make positive choices in their lives and for their future(s), they work hard daily to enhance the lives of the children and do so in listening to and working with them as well as supporting, encouraging, nurturing and developing their own skills with the aim of assisting and supporting the children.

-The Staff Team are "key" to what we try to work on and achieve at Warwick House.
-They bring consistency to our children and the aim is that each staff member brings with them their own life experiences, and different ideas on how to grow, nurture, develop and teach the young people different skills.
+The Staff Team are "key" to what we try to work on and achieve at Morton Lea.
+They bring consistency to our children and the aim is that each staff member brings with them their own life experiences, and different ideas on how to grow, nurture, develop and teach the children different skills.
 The staff can focus on specific areas with each child and they make a point of working on developing their social and emotional skills as this is an area that they can and do really struggle with and we believe can be a key area they need skills in for when they are not with us.